-x) Concatenated Circumferential and Radial derivative pattern operator (CD \otimes RD):

-To obtain a more powerful and discriminative and noise-robust algorithm both the radial as well as circumferential are concatenated to each other to capture both radial gradient as well as tangential information.
-As the information obtained by two operators is complementary to each other we fuse both the operators to obtain the local texture information about the image.
-Moreover, we obtain the global texture information by incorporating the global difference (GD) operator, takes the grey-level difference among central pixel value and the average mean value of the whole image, therefore, GD operator can be combined with the CDP and RDP operator to obtain the essential texture information of the image.

-$$CRDP^m = CDP^m \otimes RDP^m \otimes GD$$
+9) Concatenated Circumferential and Radial derivative pattern operator $(CD \otimes RD)$ information obtained by two operators is complementary to each other we fuse both the operators to obtain the local texture information about the image.
+Moreover, we obtain the global texture information by incorporating the global difference (GD) operator, takes the grey-level difference among central pixel value and the average mean value of the whole image, therefore, GD operator can be combined with the CDP and RDP operator shown in Figure 10 to obtain the essential texture information of the image. $CRDP^m = CDP^m \otimes RDP^m \otimes GD$.